 Intelligent Transportation System Technologies

-New technologies at the driver-, vehicle-, and transportation system-level are attracting more research attention for their potential to improve the energy efficiency and environmental impact of current transportation systems.
-These intelligent transportation system technologies are enabled by connectivity, including vehicle-to-vehicle and vehicle-to-infrastructure communication and by the mobile devices that most travelers carry in their pockets.
+New "intelligent" technologies at the driver-, vehicle-, and transportation system-level are attracting more research attention for their potential to improve the energy efficiency and environmental impact of current transportation systems.
+High computing power, analytical software, connectivity, and other features mean that these technologies can enable communication between transportation infrastructure, vehicles, and people that can lead to system-level efficiencies.
+These efficiencies rely on connectivity, including vehicle-to-vehicle and vehicle-to-infrastructure communication, and by the mobile devices that most travelers carry in their pockets.

 Connected and Automated Vehicles (CAVs)